What is Covariance?

 SetArrayValue(objArray, 1, "test");

-Option 3 - Using Struct Wrappers
+Option 3 - Use a Struct Wrapper

-Option 1 can only be used when directly defining the target of the array and relies on uncertain compiler optimizations.
+Option 1 can only be used when directly defining the target of the array, relying on uncertain compiler optimizations.
+Option 2 uses unsafe code and impacts GC.

 class MyClass { }